ESTABLISHMENT OF PARENTAGE

 consort/father to determine which category applies.
 The applicable category

-determines if further actions are necessary to legally establish paternity and
+determines if further actions are necessary to legally establish parentage and

 the actions available to establish a support order.
 The applicable category